cdaringe/ripcord/README.md

 ## usage

+here are some hypothetical use cases:

-- to install `ripcord` rules into to your project, simply install it or update it!
+- to install `ripcord` rules into to your project, simply install it or update it into your project!
 - to manually apply rules, run `ripcord counsel apply`
 - to check if ripcord's rules are honored, run `ripcord counsel check`
 - to generate a depedency report, run `ripcord report [-o /path/to/report]`